 Fire Emblem: Three Houses New Game Plus is a very useful feature for anyone who wants to start another play-through.
 As you dive into Fire Emblem: Three Houses, the very first choice you make is which house to join.
 Naturally, this means that eventually you'll probably want to start another play-through to experience each different route you can take, and get to know all of the other characters you didn't meet the first time around.
 Once you've finished one campaign to completion, the New Game Plus feature will unlock - giving you access to various perks for your new run.

 Be aware, some spoilers for Fire Emblem: Three Hours follow below, but they have little to do with the story or characters.
-Once you finish the game you'll unlock a Fire Emblem: Three Houses New Game Plus feature, here's everything that comes with that distinction.
+So without further ado, we've put together a helpful guide that covers everything you need to know about Fire Emblem: Three Houses New Game Plus.

 You get to keep some Progress

 As you go through the first playthrough you'll unlock unique battalions, gain special skill experience from saint statues in the monastery, and get access to new items in the shop.
 You can choose to retain all of this in your second playthrough, meaning you'll start off with quite the advantage if you want it.